 - Don’t spam

-Lesson 6: Make a marketing plan
+Make a marketing plan

 Promotional activities are part of marketing and to some extent of the sales process.
 You continuously have to do branding and selling of your ideas, even if you are sharing open source software for free.
 So while it might sound strange at first sight, a marketing plan might actually be of great help.

-You may start with adding a description of a typical user who would use the software.
+You may start by adding a description of a typical user who would use the software.
 If there are multiple audiences, describe them.
-Answer the question why they would use your software and what benefit they have from using it.
+Answer the question of why they would use your software and what benefit they have from using it.
 Another good addition is the locations where you will promote your solution, like the developer platforms, forums, or other websites.

 - Open source software is no different than other products and needs promotion

 - Promotion is needed, especially in crowded areas